abusix/hailstorm/README.md

 ## Introduction

 Hailstorm is a design system for Abusix.
-It is a collection of reusable components, guidelines, and best practices that can be used to build consistent user interfaces across all of Abusix's products.
+It is a collection of reusable components, guidelines, and best practices that can be used to build consistent user interfaces across all of our products.

 ## Getting Started